CDU-HIT238/slides/week1/index.md

 ## GitHub Pages
 * Free webhosting for your github projectS
 * Used for lots of static websites (including these slides)

+Note:
+GitHub pages provides free web hosting for the files in your Git Repository.
+It is a great service that is used for lost of programming projects web pages.
+Even these slides are hosted on GitHub Pages.
+You will use GitHub pages to host your assigments.

 <!-- .slide: data-background-image="images/git-bg.jpg" -->